 - Do the work – You can grow a copywriting business while working full time but have to commit to studying and putting in the extra hours required.
 “You can get rich quickly, if you work really, really hard and some things fall your way,” Jon says.

 Ready to pursue the writer’s life?

 Ready to pursue the writer’s life?
-Learn more about the program that launched Jon’s career, The FastTrack to Copywriting Success Bootcamp & Job Fair.
+Learn more about the program that launched Jon’s career, The Copywriting Success and Getting Clients Bootcamp.